-Today many of us are so busy we very rarely take time to stop and notice how we move in our daily life, or what we are thinking.
-So often we tighten muscles unnecessarily, our posture changes and habits take over.
+Today many of us are so busy we very rarely take time to stop and notice how we move in our daily life, or what we are thinking other than the next thing to do.
+We tighten muscles unnecessarily, our posture changes and habits take over.

-We do not know what we are ‘doing to ourselves’ during every day activities, until something goes wrong or we suffer some discomfort.
+We do not know how we move or what we are ‘doing to ourselves’ during every day activities, until something goes wrong or we suffer some discomfort.

 Then our co-ordination and freedom in movement is affected, we no longer feel calm, but stressed instead.